Everything in Its Right Place: Reception

 "Everything in Its Right Place" alienated critics who had hoped for more of the rock music of Radiohead's previous albums.
-The NME described it as "the moment where Radiohead finally left behind the limitations of being an alt rock band and embraced a whole wide world of weirdness".
+NME described it as "the moment where Radiohead finally left behind the limitations of being an alt rock band and embraced a whole wide world of weirdness".
 In 2009, Pitchfork described the shock some fans experienced hearing it for the first time:

 Reviewing Kid A, the Guardian critic Alexis Petridis called "Everything in Its Right Place" a "messy and inconsequential doodle", and the Melody Maker critic Mark Beaumont dismissed it as a "haphazard and pointless synth'n'laptop experiment".
 Reviewing Kid A for the New Yorker, Nick Hornby described his disappointment in the song: "'Hey!
 I can handle experimentalism!' you think, but your confidence is immediately knocked flat by the lyrics."
 NME described it as a "beautiful triumph of understatement" and a "pointed" opener.

 "Everything In Its Right Place" was named one of the best tracks of the decade by Rolling Stone, NME and Pitchfork.
-In a 2020 piece for the Guardian, the journalist Jazz Monroe named it the 25th-best Radiohead track, writing: "Like David Byrne before him, Yorke had renounced his authorship to flirt with self-erasure, yielding to gorgeously sunlit synths."
+In a 2020 piece for the Guardian, Jazz Monroe named it the 25th-best Radiohead track, writing: "Like David Byrne before him, Yorke had renounced his authorship to flirt with self-erasure, yielding to gorgeously sunlit synths."
+In 2018, Vice said it was one of Radiohead's signature songs.